Minkowski's theorem

-A set in ^{2} satisfying the hypotheses of Minkowski's theorem.
+An elliptical set in ^{2} illustrating Minkowski's theorem.
+With sufficient size, it must contain other integer points than zero.

 In mathematics, Minkowski's theorem is the statement that every convex set in $\mathbb{R}^n$ which is symmetric with respect to the origin and which has volume greater than $2^n$ contains a non-zero integer point (meaning a point in $\Z^n$ that is not the origin).
 The theorem was proved by Hermann Minkowski in 1889 and became the foundation of the branch of number theory called the geometry of numbers.
 It can be extended from the integers to any lattice $L$ and to any symmetric convex set with volume greater than $2^nd(L)$, where $d(L)$ denotes the covolume of the lattice (the absolute value of the determinant of any of its bases).

 Formulation

 Suppose that L is a lattice of determinant d(L) in the n-dimensional real vector space $\mathbb{R}^n$ and S is a convex subset of $\mathbb{R}^n$ that is symmetric with respect to the origin, meaning that if x is in S then −x is also in S. Minkowski's theorem states that if the volume of S is strictly greater than 2^{n} d(L), then S must contain at least one lattice point other than the origin.
 (Since the set S is symmetric, it would then contain at least three lattice points: the origin 0 and a pair of points ± x, where x ∈ L \ 0.)